bitjson/bch-bigint/readme.md

         Maintainer: Jason Dreyzehner
         Status: Draft
         Initial Publication Date: 2024-07-24
-        Latest Revision Date: 2024-07-24
+        Latest Revision Date: 2024-08-28
-        Version: 1.0.0
+        Version: 1.1.0

 ## Summary

-This proposal increases the maximum length of numbers in the Bitcoin Cash Virtual Machine from 8 bytes to 258 bytes.
+This proposal removes the limit on the maximum length of numbers in the Bitcoin Cash Virtual Machine.
+The number length limit is superseded by the [Arithmetic Operation Cost Limit](https://github.com/bitjson/bch-vm-limits#arithmetic-operation-cost).

 ## Deployment